To receive additional information about this program and speak with a member of our team, complete the form.

 The Master's of Education (M.Ed.) and Education Specialist (Ed.S.) degrees focused on administration and instructional leadership offer cutting edge, practically-based courses which provide future leaders with the knowledge and skills needed for roles as principals.
 The degrees are online, using proven and effective strategies and field experiences taught by expert faculty who understand the demands on today's leaders.
 The degrees are approved for principal licensure for those students who work and are licensed in Massachusetts.
 As the degrees are online, out of state students benefit from the coursework, but cannot be endorsed by UMass Lowell for licensure in any state including Massachusetts.

 The M.Ed. and Ed.S.
-(Education Specialist) degrees are 30 credits of online coursework.
+(Education Specialist) degrees consist of online coursework.
 The Ed.S. degree is open to candidates who already hold a master of education degree from an accredited institution.
 For Massachusetts teachers, the degrees culminate in a two-semester practicum and lead to principal licensure.
 We do not offer licensure programs for candidates who work in other states and these degrees culminate in either the Ed.S. seminar or the M.Ed. capstone and not in a practicum.

-For information about online learning visit the Division of Online and Continuing Education
+For information about online learning visit the Division of Online and Continuing Education.

 Candidates admitted to the program must be working in a school system, as each course requires field experiences to be completed which enable the candidate to develop the necessary knowledge and skills.
 Field experiences include: shadowing a principal; data-based improvement report; leading a professional learning community; budget analysis project; teacher supervision.